svmiller/eh6127/lab-scripts/ols-diagnostics.md

 variables.
 If you have *so* few observations in the model (i.e. I can count the number of observations in the model on one or three hands), any distribution of residuals will look crazy.
-That’s *probably* not your case,especially as you’ve thought through the data-generating process for your dependent variable.
-It’s more likely the case that you have a discrete dependent variable and you’re trying to impose OLS on it.
+That’s *probably* not your case, especially as you’ve thought through the data-generating process for your dependent variable.
+It’s more likely the case that you have a discrete dependent variable and you’re trying to impose a linear model on it.
 The end result is a subset of residuals that look kind of wonky at the tails of the distribution.
 Under those conditions, it makes more sense to use the right model for the nature of your dependent variable.
 If your DV is binary, consider a logistic regression.
 If you’re trying to model variation in a 5-item Likert measure, consider the ordinal logistic regression.
 If you have a proportion with observations appearing at the exact limit of the proportion, consider some kind of beta regression.
 Are you trying to model a “count” variable (i.e. an integer), especially one that has some kind of skew?
 Maybe you want a Poisson regression, or negative binomial.

 Either way, the solution to the non-normality of the residuals involves outright modeling the kind of data that presents this kind of